Saturday, July 19, 2014

 Avoid using your phone, tablet, and other gadgets or watch TV at least an hour before bed, as the blue light can interfere with melatonin production.

-3. Make Your Sleep Environment Comfortable and Inviting
+3. Make Your Sleeping Environment Comfortable and Inviting

-Use a comfortable mattress and pillows that support restful sleep.
+Use comfortable mattress and pillows that support restful sleep.

 Make your bedroom dark (consider blackout curtains) and quiet (use earplugs or white noise machines) to create an ideal sleep environment.